CCBDA-UPC/Assignments-2025/Lab06.md

 **QS613: Explain what does the code in the box above.
 How can you execute it inside the Docker container?**

 **QS614:  What is the result of "select * FROM django_migrations;"**

+**VERY IMPORTANT: AWS RDS is a very expensive service, and it continues running even if your Learner Lab session stops.
+DO NOT FORGET to stop the database when you don't need it.**

 <a name="Task62"/>